System check framework

 register(my_check, Tags.security, deploy=True)

-Field, model, manager, and database checks
+Field, model, manager, template engine, and database checks

 In some cases, you won’t need to register your check function – you can piggyback on an existing registration.

-Fields, models, model managers, and database backends all implement a check() method that is already registered with the check framework.
+Fields, models, model managers, template engines, and database backends all implement a check() method that is already registered with the check framework.
 If you want to add extra checks, you can extend the implementation on the base class, perform any extra checks you need, and append any messages to those generated by the base class.
 It’s recommended that you delegate each check to separate methods.

 Consider an example where you are implementing a custom field named RangedIntegerField.
 This field adds min and max arguments to the constructor of IntegerField.
 You may want to add a check to ensure that users provide a min value that is less than or equal to the max value.
 The following code snippet shows how you can implement this check: